Cezerin2/cezerin2.github.io/docs/faq.md

 ```

-### How to significantly speeds up the development process?
+### How to significantly speed up the development process?

 1) Do it first
 ```javascript